GuisandeGolfer/digital-garden/src/site/notes/Second Brain/PARA/Projects/Build a Million Dollar Business/Business/Ali Abdaal.md

 3. Once you have a portfolio, make a website to show it off, *turn it into a paid gig*
 	1. reach out to new people for an initial *work for free*
 		- $ then through your portfolio, testimonials, and skill level, your work will speak for itself, and will have more social proof so you can book more gigs.

+hidden

-	2. keep learning and growing while sharing online so you can build your domain authority
+1. keep learning and growing while sharing online so you can build your domain authority
 4. productive the service
 	1. <u>"Take your shot" by Robin Waite</u> (Read)
 	2. change your pricing model